codiga/vscode-plugin/README.md

 ## Quick Start

 Install the extension and type `.` or `/` in your IDE to list all available snippets for your project.
 Accept a snippet using either Enter ↩ or Tab ↹.
-Go through the snippet variables usign the Tab key.
+Go through the snippet variables using the Tab key.

 ![Use of recipe in Python](images/vscode-read-file.gif)